From comics to real life: Undocumented youth tell their story

 By Dartunorro Clark, Communications Intern

-Immigration policy reform has taken a sharp upheaval over the last decade with the legislative controversies over the DREAM Act and the strict provisions implemented by states such as Arizona permitting law enforcement to inquire about immigration status.
+Immigration reform has taken a sharp upheaval over the last decade with the legislative controversies over the DREAM Act and the strict provisions implemented by states such as Arizona, where they enacted a law that allows police to question the immigration status of those suspected of being in US illegally.

-While there are many critics of immigration reform in the U.S., there are a growing number of supporters of reform and undocumented youth have become some of the loudest voices on the issue.
-This type of action toward reform has sparked a major debate in the United States and around the world.
+While this issue has been in a game of political football amid politicians, one the other side a large number of activists are taking a stand against America’s broken immigration system–and a majority of them are undocumented youth have become some of the loudest voices on the issue.
+This type of action toward reform has sparked a major debate in many parts of the country.
 It also has given birth to a movement within the undocumented community of undocumented youth who label themselves as being “Undocumented, Unafraid and Unapologetic.”

 The Gay Rights movement exclaimed, “”We’re Here!
 We’re Queer!
 Get used to it!”
 This movement exclaims, “We’re Here!
 We’re Undocumented!
 We’re unafraid!
 Get used to it!”